WilyLynx/mini-ms-sql-server-sample/README.md

 The same as above, but connection string points to remote host.

+### Manual transactions

+In this demo you will learn how to manage transactions with JDBC.

 ### SQL injection

 Funny story with definitely not funny ending.